 Although these aren’t technically down (they have synthetic fill), the Nano Puff offer superb down-like performance.
 In fact, they’re built with DWR-treated 60g PrimaLoft Gold Eco insulation, which is both environmentally friendly and exceptionally warm.

 As a result, the Nano Puff are capable of keeping you warm, even when camping in wet conditions.
-In addition to being water-repellent, these trousers are bluesign-approved and Fair Trade Certified sewn.
+In addition to having a water-repellent finish, these trousers are bluesign-approved and Fair Trade Certified sewn.
 That means that they’re among the most eco-friendly synthetic trousers available.

 The downside to using a pair of synthetic trousers like this is that they aren’t as packable as those made from goose down, like the FF Helios or MH Ghost Whisperer.
 However, they’re still surprisingly lightweight (11.7oz/332g) and a solid option for a range of wintertime adventures.